“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 She smiled in return, softly, it seemed.

-Thackeray cornered his ex-companion during lunch break when he was sure neither the president nor his assistants were present.
+Thackeray cornered his ex-companion during lunch break when he was sure neither the president nor his assistants were around.

-“This is for you,” he said, taking the small package out of his backpack and giving it to Taylor.
+“This is for you,” he said, taking the small package out of his backpack and handing it to Taylor.

 “Oh.
 Thanks.
 Who’s it from?”